wollomatic/httpcheck/README.md

 `status` is the expected http status code.
 Default is `200`.

-`text` is the expected text in the response body.
+`searchtext` is the expected text in the response body.
 If there is none, no checks on the body are done.

 `timeout` is the timeout for the http request in milliseconds.
 Default is `1000`.